Statistics

 What Is a Markov Chain?

-A Markov chain is a sequence of random variables where the next value depends only on the current value, not on the history before it.
-MCMC algorithms exploit this property to build a chain that, given enough steps, samples from the posterior distribution.
-The key insight is that you do not need to compute the normalizing constant P(data) — which is often intractable — to construct such a chain.
-You only need to evaluate the unnormalized posterior proportional to P(data | parameters) × P(parameters).
-This is almost always feasible.
-Markov Chain Monte Carlo methods are covered in detail in the site’s dedicated guide — essential reading if MCMC is appearing in your coursework.
+A Markov chain is a sequence of random variables where the next value depends only on the current value.
+MCMC algorithms build a chain that, given enough steps, samples from the posterior distribution.
+The key insight: you only need to evaluate the unnormalized posterior proportional to P(data | parameters) × P(parameters) — the intractable normalizing constant P(data) is not required.

 Gibbs Sampling